theghostmac/pluto/explanation.md

 # Blockchain Engineering from first principles

 This article is for people who already know what the blockchain is, and probably already build software around it.
 It is inspired by my journey to relearn blockchain technology beyond the surface.
 While I do this, I try to build a blockchain from scratch using the Go programming language.

-# Introducing blockchain
+## Introducing blockchain

-Blockchain is a peer-to-peer, distributed ledger that is cryptographically secure, append-only, immutable, and update-able only via consensus among peers.
+Blockchain is a peer-to-peer, distributed ledger that is cryptographically secure, append-only, immutable, and update-able only via consensus among peers.\

-## Definition of terms.
+## Definition of terms

 1. Peer-to-peer means there is no central controller of the network, and all participants (called nodes) talk to each other directly.
 2. Distributed ledger means that the ledger is spread across the network among all peers in the network,